 Residents of Oklahoma town demand answers in police shooting

-HUGO, Okla.
-(AP) - Residents of an Oklahoma town are demanding answers after police opened fire on a truck, wounding three children and a robbery suspect.
+OKLAHOMA CITY (AP) - Residents of an Oklahoma town are demanding answers after police last week opened fire on a pickup truck, wounding three children and a man they say was wanted in a robbery, but with few details made public.

 Smith was being held Monday on an aggravated robbery complaint in the jail in Choctaw County, Oklahoma, after being treated and released from a Texas hospital.
 Records don't indicate whether Smith has an attorney yet.